nicolasmd87/Gopher3D/README.md

-# Gopher3D - Open-Source 3D Engine
+# Gopher3D - Open-Source Render Engine

 Gopher3D is an open-source render engine developed in Go.
 The engine currently supports **OpenGL rendering** with instancing capabilities, allowing efficient rendering of large numbers of objects.
 While the Vulkan implementation has been started, it is **not yet functional**, and will be developed further in future releases.